 - Werribee Devils Junior Representative Program Tryouts advertised via the WBA website, VJBL website, social media and distributed through the online database.
-Players trying out must register online prior to tryouts.
-Players trying out from other associations must produce a signed "permission to train" (PTT) form on the day of tryouts.
+Players trying out must register online prior to tryouts. - Players trying out from other associations must produce a signed "permission to train" (PTT) form on the day of tryouts.
 The WBA will scan a copy of all PTT forms for our records (The PTT forms can be found on the VJBL website). - Players trying out are required to arrive 30 minutes prior to all tryouts sessions to sign in.
-During the sign in process the players will have a number written on their arm and leg (bottom age athletes in each age group will have their number circled so that coaches can clearly identify if athletes are top or bottom age).
-Players are NOT permitted to wear Representative attire of any association to tryouts.
+During the sign in process the players will have a number written on their arm and leg (bottom age athletes in each age group will have their number circled so that coaches can clearly identify if athletes are top or bottom age). - Players are NOT permitted to wear Representative attire of any association to tryouts.
 This is to ensure a fair and open tryout process, with all athletes (Representative or Domestic) given the same opportunity.
 Players who wear Representative attire to a tryout session will be given a verbal reminder and a written note to take home by WBA staff in the first instance and have their name recorded.
-In the second instance, athletes will not be allowed to train. - Representative Tryouts are run by the appointed 2018/19 Representative Coaches and the WBA Tryouts Selection Panel.
-The Tryouts Selection Panel comprises of the Player & Coach Development Manager, the Business Manager and the Representative Coaching Leads. - The tryout program and curriculum is set by the Player & Coach Development Manager and Representative Coaching Leads.
+In the second instance, athletes will not be allowed to train. - Representative Tryouts are run by the appointed 2019/20 Representative Coaches and the WBA Tryouts Selection Panel. - The tryout program and curriculum is set by the Player & Coach Development Manager and Representative Coaching Leads.